 6. Movavi Screen Capture

-Snagit works much like the simpler capture software like QuickTime Player and Jing, but with a few of the improvements you'd expect when paying for software.
-It stores all your captured videos in one place, allowing you to access them quickly and also has limited editing capabilities, though you won't be able to add in titles or annotations.
-It's a quick and simple program while being worth the money comes with less features than the equivalent paid programs.
+Snagit works much like the simpler capture software like QuickTime Player and Jing, but with a few of the improvements, you'd expect when paying for software.
+It stores all your captured videos in one place, allowing you to access them quickly, and also has limited editing capabilities, though you won't be able to add in titles or annotations.
+It's a quick and simple program while being worth the money comes with fewer features than the equivalent paid programs.